Skip to main content

 If bailiffs have entered and taken goods

-They must provide a controlled goods agreement or Walking Possession agreement listing what they've taken.
+They must provide a controlled goods agreement listing what they've taken.
 You have 7 days to pay before goods are removed.
 Challenge any unlawful seizure immediately.

 In Scotland, enforcement is carried out by Sheriff Officers (for sheriff court decrees) and Messengers-at-Arms (for Court of Session orders).
 The rules differ significantly from England and Wales.